 What Bonds Actually Do

 Many investors under 40 ignore bonds entirely and feel justified when stocks outperform.
 The issue is sequencing risk near retirement.
 If stocks drop 40% in your first year of retirement and you're 100% equities, you're selling shares at depressed prices to fund living expenses.
-Bonds provide a buffer — you draw from them while equities recover.
+Bonds provide a buffer.
+You draw from them while equities recover.

 The bucket strategy formalizes this: keep 1-2 years of expenses in cash, 3-7 years in bonds, everything else in stocks.
 You never need to sell stocks at a loss.